tdeekens/msc-thesis/interview-transcriptions/summaries/[T]-interview-summaries.md

    - Stalling in process by unfamiliarity
 - PGs as Bottlenecks
    - N° of teams growing but PGs not
-- Multiple perspectives and nescience
+- Multiple perspectives and nascence
    - Discovery of a specific piece of information is not always planned
    - Islands of knowledge
-- Information overdosis vs. missing information
+- Information overdoses vs. missing information
    - Hard to reach out and to value what you get
 - Direct Information
    - Regarding development and help works well